vincentschen/sms-delivery-tracker-prototype/README.md

 # Overview
-This chat-based interface is a prototype for a potential delivery-tracking system.
+This chat-based interface is a prototype for a delivery-tracking system.

+The command line functions as an SMS text interface -- where automated responses are incoming messages and user input are outbound messages.

 # Features
 This prototype tests the following user interactions: